Gambia: Jammeh's Return Deal Causes Ripples in Gambia's Ruling Party

 "We have formed an alliance of political parties with the National People's Party (NPP)," Fabakary Tombong Jatta, APRC's interim leader, told a meeting of party supporters on Saturday.

-"We are convinced that the two parties have come together in the best interest of the Gambia and for speedy reconciliation," he added, noting that the deal was contained in a MoU signed earlier on September 2.
+"We are convinced that the two parties have come together in the best interest of the Gambia and for speedy reconciliation," he added, noting that the deal was contained in an MoU signed on September 2.

 According to Mr Jatta, it was agreed that APRC will be part of the next government together with Barrow's NPP, after the forthcoming elections slated for December 4.
 He also indicated a plan to facilitate the eventual return of their leader.